dchou1618/234-project/README.md

 ## DeepCubeA

 We added environments for 2x2, Skewb, and Pyraminx under `DeepCubeA/environments`.
+The outputs and saved models are in the [drive link](https://drive.google.com/drive/folders/1qhsDOiprHPDzmaPAvM0Onwlh_7hlNRKZ?usp=sharing)

 1. Setup with python venv and `pip install -r requirements.txt`.
 2. Export the appropriate python paths so relative imports are recognized.
 See `example.sh`.